 5. We were now able to import the translated content into the WP database and check the results of our work.
 Again, we adopted the automated route and developed a script that compared live translated pages (still supported by Smartling) with the matching pages in the Dev environment running on WPML.
 The testing showed some minor discrepancies that were due to the fact that not all content was residing in the database – some content in the original website was hardcoded which gave us an opportunity to improve the overall system and move these hard-coded elements under the CMS.

-7. We added the functionality to changing language and country preferences for both the regular users and admins.
+7. We added the functionality to change language and country preferences for both the regular users and admins.

 8. Finally, we implemented the ability to customize pages for different languages – where the same page may include different content and appear differently between languages and country domains.
 We did it to enable custom marketing messages based on the region and language.

-Our customer received a new, robust infrastructure and convenient solution for translating content.
-Translations are easy to manage and customize in real-time.
+Our customer received a new, robust infrastructure and a convenient solution for translating content.
+Translations are easy to manage and customize in real time.

 The team now has total control over their translations:

-The website started to perform better – pages load much faster as there is no longer a need to communicate with the external server for retrieving translated content.
+The website started to perform better – pages load much faster as there is no longer a need to communicate with the external server to retrieve translated content.